Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 3

 I am glad to know that our

-no doubt the 4th enforce them
+no doubt they'll enforce themselves

-scenes together.
+together.
 All the others

-will no doubt find [[?]]
+will no doubt find Chums

-& feel thoroughly at home speedily
+& feel thoroughly at home speedily.

 The Salvation Army

-Chaplain Expeditionary Force
+Chaplain Expeditionary Forces

 2